FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Patterns/linePatterns/linePattern.md

 ---

    4. `numberH`:
-     The number of lines of both colors, counted only at the top or bottom edge of the frame.
+     The number of lines of both colors.
      **Type: `float`**
      Value range: > +1   or < -1
      **Illegal value is 0** (leads to division by 0)